aaryadevchandra/sfm-from-scratch/README.md

 ## About The Project

-This project implements a sparse Structure-from-Motion pipeline from scratch.
+This project implements a sparse Structure-from-Motion pipeline from scratch using images from the **DTU dataset**.

-Given a sequence of images, the pipeline reconstructs a sparse 3D point cloud by estimating camera motion and triangulating matched image features across frames.
+Given a sequence of images from the DTU dataset, the pipeline reconstructs a sparse 3D point cloud by estimating camera motion and triangulating matched image features across frames.

 The reconstruction pipeline includes: